Macintosh 128K: Processor and memory

 The heart of the computer is a Motorola 68000 microprocessor running at 7.8336 MHz, connected to 128 KB RAM shared by the processor and the display controller.
 The boot procedure and some operating system routines are contained in a 64 KB ROM chip.
 Apple did not offer RAM upgrades.
 Unlike the Apple II, no source code listings of the Macintosh system ROMs were offered.

 The RAM in the Macintosh consists of sixteen 64k×1 DRAMs.
 The 68000 and video controller take turns accessing DRAM every four CPU cycles during display of the frame buffer, while the 68000 has unrestricted access to DRAM during vertical and horizontal blanking intervals.
 Such an arrangement reduces the overall CPU performance as much as 35% for most code as the display logic often blocks the CPU's access to RAM.
 Despite the nominally high clock rate, this causes the computer to run slower than several of its competitors and results in an effective clock rate of 6 MHz.

-Rear case of an original Macintosh (sold January–November 1984).
-The majority of 128K machines made after November 1984 have the label "Macintosh 128K" on the back of the case.